-Beginning February 15th, individuals with comorbidities and underlying conditions are eligible to receive COVID-19 vaccine.
+Individuals with one of the below comorbidities or underlying conditions are eligible to receive COVID-19 vaccine.
 The list is subject to change as additional scientific evidence is published and as New York State obtains and analyzes additional state-specific data.
 Adults over the age of 16 with the following conditions due to increased risk of moderate or severe illness or death from the virus that causes COVID-19 are eligible: